How to Use TrialWorks in the Cloud

 TrialWorks in a Private Cloud

-Now that we’ve covered why TrialWorks is better in the cloud, let’s talk about how exactly TrialWorks in the cloud works.
-To do that, let’s first take a short step back and describe the difference between cloud-based (web-based) software and desktop/server-based software.
+Now that we’ve covered why TrialWorks works better in the cloud, let’s look at how it actually runs there—starting with the difference between cloud-based (web) software and desktop/server-based software.

 To be more specific, a typical law firm private cloud for TrialWorks will often include: